SidheshwarSarangal/Gyaini-Gini-Private-Limited-Assignment/README.md

 # File Processing Pipeline

-## Overview

-This system enables users to upload image or document files, automatically process them with OCR using Tesseract.js, store the extracted text and metadata in a SQLite database, and view results on a dynamic frontend.
-Users can browse all saved records, inspect individual entries, and delete records along with their corresponding files.

 When files are uploaded via a FormData POST request, the frontend displays a loading indicator and clears previous results.
 The server saves the files, retrieves their storage paths, and runs an OCR pipeline.
 Images are preprocessed with Sharp—grayscaled, normalized, sharpened, and thresholded—to improve text recognition.
 Tesseract extracts the text and confidence score, which is then cleaned and saved in the database along with filename and file location.